 The Single Point of Access (SPOA) process brings representatives from important county service providers together with families to provide support and assistance to families with children in distress.
 The primary goals of SPOA are to 1) maintain children in the community and reduce out-of-home placement, 2) help transition children in placement back into the community and 3) increase access to community resources.
 These goals are accomplished by connecting children and their families to mental health resources, case management services, parent advocates, and social service prevention programs, to name a few.

 The following is a list of services your child may be referred to.
 Please note ALL of these services are completely voluntary.

 Intensive Case Managers and Supportive Case Managers are social work professionals who meet in the home with the parent/guardians and the child and help facilitate important community supports to families with children in distress.
-This may include but not limited to:
+This may include but is not limited to:

 The highest level of service available and provides intensive wrap-around services to children diagnosed with severe emotional disturbances between the ages of 5-17.
 The Waiver program provides children and families with strength-based individualized care coordination, respite, skill-building, intensive in-home, crisis response, and family support services.
 Services are designed to assist the family with increasing safety within the home and community, as well as reducing the need for hospitalizations and out-of-home placements.

 Our parent advocate offers parent-to-parent support from someone who is familiar with parenting a challenging child and who can help the family understand and navigate through local community resources and systems.

-Respite services provide a needed break for the family, easing family stress and providing the child with other positive adult interaction.
+Respite services provide a needed break for the family, easing family stress and providing the child with other positive adult interactions.
 This day or overnight care is provided either in the home or out-of-the-home by trained workers.